Chapter 2: How to Use the Google Keyword Planner

 Here’s how to get the most out of it:

-Your product or service: This is actually a list of keywords.
-You don’t want to enter a broad industry keyword like “flowers” (despite what the tool suggests) or you’ll end up with a list of super-competitive Head Keywords.
+Your product or service: This is actually where you enter “seed keywords”.
+You don’t want to enter a broad industry term like “flowers” or you’ll end up with a list of super-competitive Head Keywords.
 I recommend entering 1-3 keywords here, each in a slightly different Niche Market.
-Following our example from The Introduction, you’d want to enter terms like “free throws” and “basketball accessories” here.
+For example, if you ran a cookie e commerce site, you’d want to enter terms like “gluten free desserts” and “low carb cookies” here.

 Your landing page: This is primarily for Adwords users.
 But you can sometimes find a few solid keywords here using your site’s homepage or an article from your site.